gruberdev/homelab/apps/argocd/README.md

 ### Reasons I chose ArgoCD over Flux

-> - Built on top of Kubernetes, which means that it is natively integrated with the Kubernetes ecosystem and can take advantage of Kubernetes features such as RBAC and custom resource definitions.
-> - Uses a declarative configuration file to specify the desired state of your applications, which makes it easier to manage and reason about the state of your applications.
 > - Provides an intuitive web-based user interface that allows you to view and manage the state of your applications, which makes it easier to use and collaborate on with your team.
+> - Provides granular permissions to internal and external resources to the tool's control plane.
 > - It also provides an API that allows you to integrate it with other tools and systems, which gives you more flexibility and allows you to automate your continuous delivery workflow.
+Provides more synergy with other Argo branded tools.
+> - Synchronization options for ArgoCD are more detailed healthchecks, thus providing a more reliable information when reporting application deployment status.
+Self-healing using FluxCD is also limited when compared to ArgoCD.
+Sync hooks on FluxCD only support Helm charts, for example.

 Overall, ArgoCD offers a more robust and feature-rich solution for managing and automating the deployment of your applications on Kubernetes.

 - [Website][website-uri]